trans-travel/trans-travel/us/ny.md

 agencies may not fully recognize these changes.

 New York is not a "sanctuary state" for trans medical care.
 However, trans medical care is not considered abuse and is not banned.
+In addition, New York City has issued a limited-scope sanctuary executive order.

 ## Non-discrimination Law